-6 Important Job Skills You Can Learn at Work (And How to Learn Them)
+6 Important Job Skills at Work (And How to Learn Them)

-In this article, we discuss the top six transferable job skills you can learn on the job and how to effectively develop them.
+In this article, we discuss the top six transferable job skills you can learn on the job and how to develop them effectively.

 Related: What Is On-the-Job Training?

 What does it mean to learn skills on the job?

 Learning skills on the job refers to learning an ability or developing knowledge by performing tasks at work.
 Most people will learn some skills on the job during the onboarding process, while others will need to be extensively trained on job-specific technical skills.
 You can learn skills on the job by practicing a task, shadowing others or taking advantage of professional development opportunities.
 While you may have a specific skill goal you want to learn at work, many people develop their skills on the job simply by completing their work and looking for ways to grow their position.

 Learning job skills is a large part of adjusting to a new work environment in many different industries.
 While some skills are specific to a particular position or field, many sectors offer on-the-job training for the same skill sets.
 Here are some of the skills that are commonly developed on the job:

 Learning skills on the job shows initiative and commitment to your work which could increase career opportunities.
 Although most jobs offer opportunities to learn new skills, deciding how to get started may be challenging.
 The specific actions you need to take will vary depending on your workplace, but a few techniques apply to many different environments.
 Use these methods to start learning new skills on the job: